MORE INFORMATION ON Facebook

 DIVORCING AND WANT TO WORK OUT NEW WAYS OF RELATING TO CHILDREN AND FRIENDS?

-People develop and grow as individuals.
+We all change and grow as individuals.
 This can cause conflict.

 People need directness, honesty and also a safe place to process conflict in a calm, positive and functional way.

 I'm an emotionally non-violent practitioner, because what works is not confrontation, but challenge.
-I also live in the modern World.

 You need fast solutions.
 We will either repair your relationship and offer strategies to keep it growing and positive or if it is going to break, arm you with the insight and tools to make sure you don't make the same mistakes again.